Updated October 2025

 HOTMA (Housing Opportunities through Modernization Act)

-- Certain provisions of HOTMA, specifically Sections 102 and 104, have a compliance date of July 1, 2025.
-However, many provisions are on hold due to existing PIC errors and the inability to make changes to IMS PIC.
+- Certain provisions of HOTMA, specifically Sections 102 and 104, had a compliance date of July 1, 2025.
+However, many provisions are still on hold due to existing PIC errors and the inability to make changes to IMS PIC.

 - A blog post from Nan McKay provides a clear outline of what must be done, what may be done, and what is on hold.
 The blog post is particularly useful for understanding the current status of HOTMA provisions and what actions need to be taken by agencies.
 Click here to access other resources from Nan McKay's HOTMA Resource Page.